dekoza/mtgpl/STX.rst

 :mtgtip:`Echoing Equation<https://c1.scryfall.com/file/scryfall-cards/border_crop/back/d/9/d9131fc3-018a-4975-8795-47be3956160d.jpg?1617224369|https://scryfall.com/card/stx/147/augmenter-pugilist-echoing-equation?utm_source=api>`
    Choose target creature you control.
 Each other creature you control becomes a copy of it until end of turn, except those creatures aren't legendary if the chosen creature is legendary.

+:mtgtip:`Blex, Vexing Pest<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/2/c204b7ca-0904-40fa-b20c-92400fae20b8.jpg?1617407388|https://scryfall.com/card/stx/148/blex-vexing-pest-search-for-blex?utm_source=api>`
+   Other Pests, Bats, Insects, Snakes, and Spiders you control get +1/+1.

+   When Blex, Vexing Pest dies, you gain 4 life.

+:mtgtip:`Search for Blex<https://c1.scryfall.com/file/scryfall-cards/border_crop/back/c/2/c204b7ca-0904-40fa-b20c-92400fae20b8.jpg?1617407388|https://scryfall.com/card/stx/148/blex-vexing-pest-search-for-blex?utm_source=api>`
+   Look at the top five cards of your library.
+You may put any number of them into your hand and the rest into your graveyard.
+You lose 3 life for each card put into your hand this way.

 :mtgtip:`Extus, Oriq Overlord<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/a/ba09360a-067e-48a5-bdc5-a19fd066a785.jpg?1617150102|https://scryfall.com/card/stx/149/extus-oriq-overlord-awaken-the-blood-avatar?utm_source=api>`